How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Business Benefit Spotlight

 Companies that prioritize web accessibility report 30% higher customer satisfaction rates, 25% lower maintenance costs due to cleaner code, and improved brand reputation that leads to increased customer loyalty and retention.
+For example, Target’s accessibility lawsuit settlement cost $6 million, while proactively implementing accessibility typically costs far less—demonstrating that accessibility is not just good ethics but good economics.

 Beyond these immediate benefits, accessible websites are more future-proof, perform better across different devices and browsers, and are generally easier to maintain and update.
 They also tend to load faster and provide better mobile experiences, which is increasingly important as mobile browsing continues to grow.